 Yes, this is completely normal for a dog new to the raw food diet.
-The reason your dog is pooping less is because most of the food he is now ingesting is being digested and properly utilized by the body, resulting in less waste.
-The RMBs in your pet’s new diet account for it turning white.
+The reason your dog is pooping less is because most of the food your pet is now ingesting is being digested and properly utilized by the body, resulting in less waste.
+The bone content in your pet’s new diet accounts for it turning white.
 If you notice your dog straining while pooping that is normal and even healthy.
 Straining a little bit can help express the anal glands, which would normally be done by your vet, at a price.
-If your dog's stools are always white and crumbly increase the amount of muscle meat in their diet.

 Why is my dog's stool covered in mucus at times?
 Should I be concerned?

 Believe it or not, mucus-covered stools can appear at any time, no matter how long a dog has been on the raw diet and is generally no reason for concern.
 When first switching to a raw diet, this may be a sign that the digestive tract is ridding the junk out of its system, which is a normal part of detox.
 It can also mean an inflammation of the intestinal tract.
 If you notice traces of blood, along with the mucus-covered stool, a trip to the vet is encouraged.
 Again, use your judgment.
 If your dog appears ill (gums may be white and not the normal pink/rose color) and is also having frequent bouts of diarrhea that last 24 to 48 hours, call your vet.